 While the Dorchester housing stock consists mostly of 2 to 4 bedrooms homes, the average American household size has been shrinking steadily for the past 50 years.
 According to a 2013 Boston Redevelopment Authority study, only 32.4% of households have more than 2 people in 2013, down from 49.3% in 1960.
 Providing new housing better suited to today’s reality and needs is a key component of this project.

-Each of the building’s 14 units are designed for single occupancy and offer about 260 sqft of living space.
+Each of the building’s 14 units are designed for single occupancy and offer about 260 to 280 sqft of living space.
 This includes a full bathroom, a good sized walk-in closet, a compact kitchen and an open floor space of 180 sqft.
 With an optimal layout, four generous windows on two sides and an open flexible floor plan, the space can feel larger than the square footage implies.
 Although 260 sqft may seem small by US standard, it is nothing unusual in cities outside North America.
 It is commonplace for middle class people in prosperous and vibrant cities throughout the World to live healthy, happy and fulfilling lives with less square footage per person.

-Two years ago, with a business partner, my wife and I opened a small bakery and café in Fields Corner (home.stead café).
+In 2016, with a business partner, my wife and I opened a small bakery and café in Fields Corner (home.stead café).
 Even though all our employees earn well above the hourly minimum wage, housing remains a serious concern for most of them.
 We strongly believe that everyone who works 40 hours a week should be able afford quality housing that’s within a reasonable walking distance or a short public transit commute.

 In today’s Boston, the only option at this rent level is to live with multiple housemates in settings that are typically more confined, in increasingly limited supply, and for most adults past their mid-twenties; less desirable.
 Yet, with such high housing costs, many people with full time jobs are bound to live with housemates well after they complete their school education.
 Both my wife and I were in this situation for a good number of years.
 The 141westville housing model is largely based on our personal experience; we designed it as a space we would have been able to afford and would have enjoyed living in prior to be able to afford a home together.